-To diagnose a plantar wart, Dr. Neitzel will examine your foot and look for signs and symptoms of a wart.
+To diagnose a plantar wart, our podiatrists will examine your foot and look for signs and symptoms of a wart.

 Although plantar warts may eventually clear up on their own, most patients desire faster relief.
 The goal of treatment is to remove the wart completely.

-Regardless of the treatment approaches undertaken, it is important that you follow Dr. Neitzel’s instructions, including all home care and medication that has been prescribed, as well as follow-up visits with her.
+Regardless of the treatment approaches undertaken, it is important that you follow all the doctor's instructions, including all home care and medication that has been prescribed, as well as attend all follow-up visits.
 Warts may return, requiring further treatment.

 If there is no response to treatment, further diagnostic evaluation may be necessary.
-In such cases, Dr. Neitzel can perform a biopsy to rule out other potential causes for growth.
+In such cases, our podiatrists can perform a biopsy to rule out other potential causes for growth.

 Although there are many folk remedies for warts, patients should be aware that these remain unproven and may be dangerous.
 Patients should never try to remove warts themselves.
 This can do more harm than good.

-If you have any of these skin conditions of the foot that are causing you problems, give us a call at (360) 309-0804 to schedule an appointment with Dr. Neitzel.
+If you have any of these skin conditions of the foot that are causing you problems, give us a call at (360) 309-0804 to schedule an appointment with our podiatrists.